A Sample Botanical Survey

-On our amazing field trip to Battelle Darby Metro Park we saw many things, including stem and leaf modifications, smelly plants, medicinal plants, plant/animal interactions and more.
-Each of you were given a web site/blog assignment that pertains to one aspect what we saw there.
+On our amazing field trip to Battelle Darby Metro Park we saw many things, including wetland plants, smelly plants, invasive plants, planty plants, plant/animal interactions and more.
+Each of you were given a web site/blog assignment that pertains to one aspect of what we saw there.
 Please do the following to earn 25 pts. and spread the word about botany!

-- Insert the relevant photo(s) with a caption and state what plants are beings depicted, and what fesature.
+- Insert the relevant specific plant feature photo(s) with a caption and state what plants are beings depicted, and what feature you are highlighting.
 Provide some additional natural history/ecology information about the plants and the feature you are describing.

 - Have fun!

-EEOB 2210 OHIO PLANTS CLINTONVILLE RAVINES BOTANICAL SURVEY
+EEOB 2210 LOCAL FLORA CLINTONVILLE RAVINES BOTANICAL SURVEY

 HERE ARE THE SITES